7.92×57mm Mauser: Yugoslav military ammunition

 After World War II the Socialist Federal Republic of Yugoslavia used the 7.92×57mm Mauser as a military service round.
-The Yugoslav National Army (JNA) designated their 7.92×57mm Mauser ammunition as 7.9 mm.
-At the end of the 1940s the Yugoslav National Army adopted a 7.9 mm cartridge, ball M49 variant, designated M49, as infantry ammunition for use in Mauser-type bolt-action rifles and MG 42 general-purpose machinegun clones like the M53.
+The Yugoslav People's Army (JNA) designated their 7.92×57mm Mauser ammunition as 7.9 mm.
+At the end of the 1940s the Yugoslav People's Army adopted a 7.9 mm cartridge, ball M49 variant, designated M49, as infantry ammunition for use in Mauser-type bolt-action rifles and MG 42 general-purpose machinegun clones like the M53.
 Yugoslavian state arms manufacturers like Prvi Partizan started making 7.92×57mm Mauser ammunition for export to the Middle East in the 1950s and 1960s.
 In the 1970s the JNA started to develop a new more accurate 7.9 mm ammunition, sniper universal ball M75, variant, designated M75.
 This was done to support the new Zastava M76 sniper/designated marksman rifle for the JNA.
 Other adoption of the ammunition where tracer round 7.9 mm cartridge, ball with tracer, designated M70.
 The M70 tracer round burns out to 900 m.
 For training and ceremonial use a 7.9 mm cartridge, blank was adopted.
 By the mid-1980s the JNA started to push toward adopting Soviet / Warsaw Pact 7.62×54mm R ammunition.
 This process was interrupted by the fall of Yugoslavia and brought the 7.9 mm back into military service with the onset of the Yugoslav wars.